How do bats get into my attic?

 The holes around the chimney and windows

-A hole as small as 6 mm in diameter is enough for some bat species to sneak into a house.
+A hole as small as 6 mm in diameter in size allows enough space to let a bat into the attic.

 The different types of vents (roof vents, attic vents, dryer vents, wall vents, plumbing vents)

 Vents are holes or openings made on the roof or walls to evacuate moisture and heat (attic, roof, dryer vents) or to ensure air circulation (wall vents, ventilation pipes for plumbing).
-If these openings are not adequately protected, bats can take advantage of them to sneak into a house.
+If not adequately protected, these openings allow space for a bat in the attic.
+Bats can take advantage of them to sneak into the attic.
 Since bats are nocturnal animals, the best time to observe them is at nightfall, when they go out hunting, and at dawn, when they go back to sleep.
-A one-hour observation at either of these times is sufficient to determine where bats enter and leave your home.
+A one-hour observation at either of these times is sufficient to determine the spot that allows bats in your attic.
 Other clues will help determine if you have bats as unwanted visitors : «7 signs to know if you have bats at home».